ChimeHQ/ConcurrencyPlus/README.md

 Conceptually similar to a serial `DispatchQueue`, but can accept async blocks.
 Unlike with an unstructured `Task`, this makes it possible to control the ordering of events.

-> **Note**
-> A queue of tasks like this introduces the possibility of priority inversions.
-To help avoid this, you can only set a priority on a per-queue basis, not per-operation.

 ```swift
 let queue = TaskQueue()